EwilsonS/Evan_Wilson_JavaS1/README.md

   private String lastName;
   private String company;
   private String phone;
-  // the "one" side to a one to may relationsihp, cascade - links deletion to parent tables of, .EAGER(first) .LAZY(last)
+  // the "one" side to a one to may relationsihp, cascade - delets info of related tables, .EAGER(load dependent class objs right away) .LAZY(loads dependent class objs when called upon)
   @OneToMany(mappedBy="customerId", cascade= CascadeType.ALL, fetch= FetchType.EAGER)
   private Set<Note> notes;
   // Getters, setters, equals, and hashCode left out of this listing for brevity}
 ```

-Possible values for .ddl in `application.properties` include:
+Possible values for .ddl in **`application.properties`** include:

-`none`—This is the default for MySQL databases.
+  - **`none`** — This is the default for MySQL databases.
 Spring Data JPA will not do anything to alter the database structure on startup.

-`update`—Spring Data JPA will modify the database structure based on the annotations of the Java @Entity classes.
+ - **`update`** — Spring Data JPA will modify the database structure based on the annotations of the Java @Entity classes.

-`create`—Spring Data JPA creates the database every time the application is started, but it does not drop the tables when the application quits.
+ - **`create`** — Spring Data JPA creates the database every time the application is started, but it does not drop the tables when the application quits.

-`create-drop`—Spring Data JPA create the data every time the application is started and drops all the tables when the application quits.
+ - **`create-drop`** — Spring Data JPA create the data every time the application is started and drops all the tables when the application quits.

-We use the create value because we don't have a database.
+ - We use the create value because we don't have a database.
 After the initial run, we could switch to none or update depending on our project requirements.

-spring.jps.show-sql=true allows us to see the SQL statements that Spring Data JPA is executing.
+ - spring.jps.show-sql=true allows us to see the SQL statements that Spring Data JPA is executing.